ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

     - Navigate to Build settings => search for “bridging” => Objective-C Bridging Header and add the following:
         - [your-app-name]/Plugins/ibm-mfp-core/Bridging-Header.h

-    - Add the following line to Runpath Search Paths of your target (your_target -> Build Settings -> Linking -> Runpath Search Paths)

     - Navigate to Build Settings => Linking => Runpath Search Paths and add the following
         - @executable_path/Frameworks